tsathoqqua/limadocs/docs/source/api/overrides.rst

 .. c:function:: void say(string m)

-The say() efun is not used by the LIMA mudlib, in favor of the extensive messaging system in the body.
+The say() efun is not used by the LIMA mudlib, in favour of the extensive messaging system in the body.
 Consider using this_body()->other_action() instead of say().